 This piece is written by Alexandra Root, student at Boston College and an intern in the Joslin Communications department.
+This article was originally psoted on February 7, 2014.

 Seventeen years after my initial diagnoses at just three years old, I hear myself uttering similar words to the ones my parents once used when I was dependent on them for getting through airport security.
 Now twenty and left to my own devices, I allow myself to be lead over to a sectioned off area for yet another full body pat down.
 Some onlookers stare at the poor, unfortunate girl who must endure the extra attention from TSA.
 Little do they know, the small device that set off the metal detector, and subsequently gained looks from all of airport security, is the small device that is keeping me alive.